wp-plugins/commentluv/readme.txt

 4. edit post comments

 == ChangeLog ==
+= 2.90.8.3 =
+* fixed : fixed the error with cl_settings not defined (it was not localizing the script)

 = 2.90.8.2 =
 * added : french translation
 * fixed : sorry!
 I messed up the code when I tried to remove notices from happening in debug mode which made some blogs have an error.